 |What to Do after You've Been Automatically Enrolled in Your Company's Retirement Plan|

 At one time, the only way you could join your company's 401(k) plan, 403(b) plan, or 457(b) plan was to put pen to paper and sign yourself up by filling out the appropriate forms.
-Now, though, in an effort to help participants increase their retirement savings, some employers have begun enrolling their employees automatically.
-With automatic enrollment, you don't fill out a form to opt into your company's retirement plan; you only fill out a form to opt out of it.
+Now, though, in an effort to help participants increase their retirement savings, more employers have begun enrolling their employees automatically.
+According to the Plan Sponsor Council of America, 60% of all 401(k) plans offer an automatic enrollment feature.1 With automatic enrollment, you don't take any action to opt in to your company's retirement plan; you only take action if you'd like to opt out of it.

 If you work for a company that offers automatic enrollment, your employer will typically enroll you once you meet the retirement plan's eligibility requirements, and will begin to direct a certain percentage of your paycheck (your contribution rate) into the investment fund the company has chosen as its default.

 Don't make the mistake of thinking you have to stick with the default elections your employer has chosen for you.
 Once you've been automatically enrolled, you can increase (or decrease) your contribution rate, move money from one investment option to another, or even opt out of the plan altogether.
 You may even have the right in some cases to request a refund of amounts automatically withheld from your pay.

 Your employer is required to send you information about the plan provisions and your investment options, along with specific instructions on how to opt out if you choose not to participate in the plan.
 Read the documents you receive (including your plan statements), and ask questions about anything you don't understand before making any investment decisions.Step 2: Consider your contribution rate